-Services provided by a doctor
+Services provided by a doctor or dentist

-Many of the provisions under this plan require the involvement of a doctor.
-When a doctor's involvement is required, the doctor must be a person other than you, your spouse or immediate family member.
+Many of the provisions under this plan require the involvement of a doctor or dentist.
+When a doctor's or dentist's involvement is required, the doctor or dentist must be a person other than the employee, a person who is ordinarily a resident in the patient's home or a person who is related to the patient by blood or marriage.